 Mr. Ketcham-Colwill is involved in the following high-profile litigation:

-- Grubhub and DoorDash Litigation: Representing the City of Chicago in its investigations and litigation against Grubhub and DoorDash for pervasively deceptive and unfair business practices that take advantage of restaurants, consumers, and drivers.
+- Grubhub and DoorDash Litigation: Representing the City of Chicago in its enforcement actions against Grubhub and DoorDash for violations of the City's consumer protection laws.
+These cases allege widespread deceptive and unfair business practices impacting local restaurants, consumers, and drivers.
 Click here to view the lawsuit filed against DoorDash; click here to view the lawsuit filed against Grubhub.

 Following law school, Mr. Ketcham-Colwill served as a Law Clerk for the Honorable David Ezra, U.S. District Court for the Western District of Texas.